-The study of mathematics is a fundamental part of a balanced education.
+Mathematics is a fundamental part of a balanced education.
 It provides the foundation for the study of sciences, engineering and technology.
 It is also evident in the arts and is increasingly important in economics, the social sciences and the structure of language.

 Mathematics promotes a powerful universal language, analytical reasoning and problem‐solving skills that contribute to the development of logical, abstract and critical thinking.
 Mathematics helps make sense of the world and allows phenomena to be described in precise terms.
-It also promotes careful analysis and the search for patterns and relationships, skills necessary for success both inside and outside the classroom.
+It also fosters careful analysis and the search for patterns and relationships, skills necessary for success both inside and outside the classroom.

-The MYP mathematics programme is tailored to the needs of students, seeking to intrigue and motivate them to want to learn its principles.
+The MYP mathematics program is tailored to the needs of students, seeking to intrigue and motivate them to want to learn its principles.
 Students see authentic examples of how mathematics is useful and relevant to their lives and are encouraged to apply it to new situations.
 Students are expected to transfer theoretical mathematical knowledge into real‐world situations and apply appropriate problem-solving strategies, draw valid conclusions and reflect upon their results.

 Science at Mercedes College is structured on the Australian Curriculum Science (ACS).
-Each unit within the Middle Years Programme is related to one of the ACS sub-strands of Biological sciences, Chemical sciences, Earth and Space sciences, Physical sciences.
+Each unit within the Middle Years Program is related to one of the ACS sub-strands of Biological sciences, Chemical sciences, Earth and Space sciences, Physical sciences.

 The MYP sciences framework guides students to independently and collaboratively investigate issues through research, observation and experimentation, and the curriculum demonstrates connections between science and everyday life.